rahulsoni2020/ipl-shorts/README.md

-# IPLShot Project
+# IPLShort Project

-Welcome to the **IPLShot** project!
+Welcome to the **IPLShort** project!
 This full-stack application provides IPL match data, including upcoming matches, past match results, the points table, and individual match scorecards.
 The project includes both the frontend and backend in a single repository.

 ## Technologies Used